TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Linkvalidator/BeforeRecordIsAnalyzedEvent.rst

 of the project itself as editors tend to set external links on internal pages at times.

-The following code has to be put in a custom :ref:`minimal extension <extension-minimal>`.
+The following code can be put in a custom :ref:`minimal extension <extension-minimal>`.

 Create a class that works as event listener.
 This class does not implement or